suncoast-devs/handbook/lessons/sql-intro/index.md

-- Isolation - This allows for multiple database requests to be handled concurrently (e.g. reading and writing to multiple tables/rows at the same time) This feature is what allows databases to be a great choice for multi-user systems.
+- Isolation - This allows for multiple database requests to be handled concurrently (e.g. reading and writing to multiple tables/rows at the same time).
+This feature is what allows databases to be a great choice for multi-user systems.

 - Durability - This ensures that once data is written to the database, the